AISHIK999/AISHIK999/README.md

 ---
 **Even more things about me:**

-- 📚 I’m currently learning android development and different programming languages
+- 📚 I’m currently learning coding and different programming languages
 - ⚡️ I love open source, and I actively learn more about a subject through the various open source repositories spread through GitHub.
 - 📫 How to reach me: aishikm2002@gmail.com